15 Workouts That Burn the Most Calories, According to Science

 Considered by many to be the ultimate form of “athletic chess,” tennis is an excellent way to burn serious calories.
 This is mainly because of the amount of fast-paced spurts of running and body movement required in a match.
 “What makes tennis so challenging is the rapid deceleration and acceleration that’s required for you to be good at the sport,” explains Ben Boudro, CSCS, owner of Xceleration Fitness in Auburn Hills, Michigan.
 “The ball movement is very unpredictable and when you have unpredictable requirements, you challenge your brain and muscles to contract as fast as possible to move your body and get in position.”

 Playing tennis for just five minutes will put a serious tax on your body, and doing it for an hour could burn upwards of 728 calories for a 200-pound person.
+(You’ll burn less if you’re playing a doubles match.)
 “If you’re looking to get even more caloric burn from tennis, consider adding in lightweight compression shorts or a weighted vest,” suggests Ryan.
 “Working out with just 5–10 pounds of added weight can enhance your workout significantly.”

 If you want to be good at basketball, you better be able to move—and move often.
 The sport consists mainly of players running, with short bouts of sprints and all-out jumps from one side of the court to the other for an hour or longer, and with minimal breaks.
 “These all-out movements seriously tax your body and force you to use energy systems that are used in everyday activities,” explains Boudro.
 “Couple those movements with competition and a hot gym and you’re definitely going to be burning a ton of calories within minutes.”